AmadeusITGroup/argo-projects-demo/doc/PLATFORM_INSTALLATION.md

 You should now have all components deployed in your cluster:

 ![image](./assets/ArgoCD-Apps-state.png)

+* /!\ Do not mind the app namespaces in red, we'll push the application image in the step just after.*

 **This is it**.
 This was the last manual action you had to perform on the platform !